api3dao/vitepress-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 round to filter out non-qualifying bids:

 - If there is no transaction count in the state, drop all the bids.
 - Drop all inactive bids.
-These are bids that have already been awarded.
+These are bids that have already been awarded or lost to another bid in a different auction.
 - Drop all bids that do not satisfy the condition based on the current off-chain data point of the dAPI.
 - Drop all bids that have expired or will expire soon.
 Bids that expire in 15s